Ketogenic Diets and Depression and Anxiety

 A new study was published in JAMA earlier this month, looking at the ketogenic diet and its effect on mental illness, specifically depression and anxiety.
 The study authors looked at 50 recently completed studies, including randomized control trials and “quasi-experimental” studies.
 These studies had covered a total of 41,718 participants.
 Meta-analysis showed that ketogenic diets were associated with modest improvements in depressive symptoms, with little or no effect on anxiety symptoms.

 Our experience with ketogenic, sometimes called “Atkins” diets has been generally positive, with some caveats.
-The “true” ketogenic diet should be followed under medical supervision, since some dangers: heart strain, medicine interactions, and possibly increased risk of mania or hypomania are associated with the state of ketosis that your body reaches when it stops burning carbohydrates for energy, and instead burns fat.
+The “true” or “classic” ketogenic diet should only be followed under medical supervision, since there are some dangers associated with the state of ketosis that your body reaches when it stops burning carbohydrates for energy, and instead burns fat.
+Ketosis can interfere with the absorption of some medications, and plays a role in metabolic diseases such as diabetes as well.
+The heart can also be strained by the bodily changes that the ketogenic diet causes.

 The studies reviewed by JAMA also showed better results in studies that used ketone monitoring, nonobese participants, and very low-carbohydrate interventions; in other words, carefully monitored diets.
 The ketogenic diet is not easy!